 Dr. Nathan Gehlert leads a short-term study-abroad course in Ho Chi Minh City, Vietnam, for John Carroll students.
 Frequently, Drs.
 Tracy Masterson (psychology) and Martina Moore (counseling) also travel to Vietnam and participate in the course.
 The course fulfills the requirement for CG563 Diversity Issues, or may be taken as an elective in the Department of Counseling or Department of Psychology.

 The course is an exciting opportunity to learn about issues related to multicultural counseling and diversity while experiencing an encounter of self and other in a foreign culture.
-The course involves 12 nights and 11 full days in Vietnam, where students are hosted by the Department of Psychology at the University of Social Sciences and Humanities (USSH).
+Travel dates are May 27 - June 8.

 The 2018 course itinerary can be viewed here to give a sense of what the 2020 course will entail.
 Here are some preliminary highlights about the course:

 The cost of the course is $4,490, which includes tuition and all travel costs – airfare, hotel, two meals each day, local transportation, entrance fees for cultural excursions and day trips, and Vietnam visa.
 Students are responsible for costs associated with obtaining a passport and any necessary vaccinations.
 Students on financial aid are encouraged to speak with the Student Enrollment and Financial Services office about aid eligibility during the summer term.

 Please use the online application to apply for the course.
 Applications will be reviewed by Drs.
 Gehlert, Masterson, and Moore and other John Carroll faculty who have worked in Vietnam.
 The course is limited to 10 students.

 December 2: Application deadline and $1,000 deposit due*